 It's been awhile since I have updated this blog.
 Thanks for waiting.
 Hectic summer complete with time challenges found me launching my boat later than originally planned.
 It happens.
 Managing a project like this without sponsorship and on a shoe string budget is always a challenge and I thank the many friends who have lent a hand!

 On August 14th I quietly launched Southern Cross into Little Traverse Bay, Lake Michigan.
 She was only in for a couple of days as again my free time was short (headed for Port Townsend to teach a boat building course).
 She sailed much as I expected or I should say hoped for.
-Its always nicely to alter a sound design by someone else and expect good results.
-I have been very careful and stepwise in my modification process and I think, just maybe that with Southern Crosses split rig and other modifications that I may heave created a better performing boat...............ooooh thats a dangerous thing to state, it is a maybe.
+Its always dicey to alter a sound design by someone else and expect good results.
+I have been very careful and stepwise in my modification process and I think, just maybe that with Southern Crosses split rig and other modifications that I may heave created a boat that I like, she sails well.
 I have sailed many stock SCAMP's (lug rigged) across a variety of conditions and although my initial sails were both in light air I just had this feeling I was on to something good.
 The boat was a lively and maneuverable as any SCAMP and seemed better balanced and steady with the split rig.

 I had her rigged just to make a first sail, no tuning, furling system not set up, reefs not set up, jib leads not yet installed (I wanted to wait until I hoisted sail to determine sheet leads) granny knots here and there to test placements, etc. Still she sailed like a dream.
 Very excited to get back from Port Townsend for some windy September/October sail testing.